Maryland and Federal Battery Backup Incentives

 Federal Battery Backup Incentive

 There is no stand-alone incentive for battery energy storage.
-Instead, when coupled with a solar system where the system provides more that 75% of the battery’s power, the battery system will qualify for the solar federal investment tax credit (ITC).
+Instead, when coupled with a solar system where the system provides more than 75% of the battery’s power, the battery system will qualify for the solar federal investment tax credit (ITC).

 As battery eligibility is tied to the solar tax credit, the credit stands at 26% of the purchase price through 2022 before dropping to 22% in 2023 and 0% thereafter for individuals (10% for businesses).

 It is important to note that this is a tax credit.
 If you do not have a tax liability, then you cannot claim the credit against a liability.
 If your lack of a tax liability is temporary, the tax credit can roll over from year to year.

 Can I get the Solar Tax Credit for Batteries in a different Tax Year?

 The quick answer is yes.
 It will be more cost-effective to do it all at once, but the solar tax credit can apply if installed at a later date.
 In 2018, a married couple asked the same question and the IRS published a ruling (#201809003, 3/2/2018, https://www.irs.gov/pub/irs-wd/201809003.pdf).
 The couple asked if the IRS considers the batteries to be “qualified solar electric property expenditure” and if so, if it would still be considered “when installed in a taxable year after the taxable year in which the installation of... other Solar Energy System Components [were] completed”.

 The IRS ruled that the battery backup systems qualified for the solar tax credit as long as the battery power came from the solar system and not the grid.
 Additionally, the letter states that, “Earlier installations of qualifying property do not affect the availability of the credit for qualifying property in later years”.